19 Fortuna

-Fortuna (minor planet designation: 19 Fortuna) is one of the largest main-belt asteroids.
+19 Fortuna is one of the largest main-belt asteroids.
 It has a composition similar to 1 Ceres: a darkly colored surface that is heavily space-weathered with the composition of primitive organic compounds, including tholins.

 Fortuna is 225 km in diameter and has one of the darkest known geometric albedos for an asteroid over 150 km in diameter.
 Its albedo has been measured at 0.028 and 0.037.
 The spectra of the asteroid displays evidence of aqueous alteration.